arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/GKE.md

-# Start ArangoDB on Google Kubernetes Engine in 5 minutes
+# Start ArangoDB on Google Kubernetes Engine (GKE)

 In this guide you'll learn how to run ArangoDB on Google Kubernetes Engine (GKE).